fxpio/fxp-security-bundle/README.md

 - Ability to replace the 'hasPermission()' JMS Expression (and twig function)
 - Ability to add the 'hasFieldPermission()' JMS Expression (and twig function)
 - Commands for:
+ * create/delete a user
  * create/delete a role
  * create/delete a group
+ * promote/demote a user
- * associate/desassociate a role with group
+ * promote/demote a group
- * associate/desassociate a user with group
+ * associate/disassociate a user from a group
+ * add/remove child of role
- * add/revoke permissions by user or by role for a defined class (or record entity)
+ * grant/revoke permissions by user or by role for a defined class (or record entity)
+ * display direct and indirect roles of user (anonymous role of host compatible)
+ * display direct and indirect roles of group (anonymous role of host compatible)
+ * display direct and indirect children of role (anonymous role of host compatible)

  * display the permissions by user or by role for a defined class (or a record entity)
  * display the calculated permissions by user or by role for a defined class (or a record entity)